 Get your image sizes right for the feed or ads to get maximum impact, and to provide the very best user experience.

-It's easy to forget how many pixels you should be working to, so use Hubspot's cheat sheet - it has guidance on optimising images for Facebook, as well as any other social media platform you might use.
+It's easy to forget how many pixels you should be working to, so use Hubspot's useful guide - it has guidance on optimising images for Facebook, as well as any other social media platform you might use.

 14. Post on a regular basis